LMurphy001/Foundry/README.md

 1. useHtmlSpecialChars is a bool which determines if the variables' values are process with *htmlspecialchars()*.

+1. Depth is the number of levels of recursive calls to the pour() function.

 ### Return Value

 Results is a helper class which wraps up multiple values into an object so that a function can return more than one value.